pdjr-ha/pdjr-schematic-card/README.md

 selected elements dependent upon the state of a Home Assistant entity.

-A 'text' update allows arbitrary text content to be assigned to selected elements.
+A 'text' update allows arbitrary text content to be assigned to selected elements when the state of a Home Assistant entity changes.
-The assigned text can be plain text or a text value that includes the current state of a Home Assistant entity.
+The assigned text can be plain text or a text value that includes the current state of the entity.

-An 'attribute' update allows an arbitrary element attribute to be assigned a specified value.
+An 'attribute' update allows an arbitrary attribute value to be assigned to selected elements when the state of a Home Assistant entity changes.
-The assigned value can be plain text or a text value that includes the current state of a Home Assistant entity.
+The assigned value can be plain text or a text value that includes the current state of the entity.

 ## Example YAML configuration
 ```
 type: custom:pdjr-schematic-card
 image: path_to_svg_document
 groups:
-  - name: 'Lighting'
+  - name: 'Lighting (class update)'
     entities:
       - entity: 'switch.saloon_downlights'
         elements: '.saloon-downlights'